dwreeves/dbt_linreg/README.md

 Simple univariate regression coefficients are simply `covar_pop(y, x) / var_pop(x)`.

 The multiple regression implementation uses a technique described in section `3.2.3 Multiple Regression from Simple Univariate Regression` of TEoSL ([source](https://hastie.su.domains/Papers/ESLII.pdf#page=71)).
-Econometricians know this as the Frisch-Waugh-Lowell theorem, hence the method is referred to as `fwl` internally in the code base.
+Econometricians know this as the Frisch-Waugh-Lovell theorem, hence the method is referred to as `fwl` internally in the code base.

 Ridge regression is implemented using the augmentation technique described in Exercise 12 of Chapter 3 of TEoSL ([source](https://hastie.su.domains/Papers/ESLII.pdf#page=115)).